folkenrothk/DataAbstraction-palindromeChecker/writing/reflection.md

 ### What was the greatest challenge that you faced when completing this assignment?

 The biggest challenge with this engineering effort was figuring out where to start.
 This program had multiple files and a large test suite to structure.
+There are three files (main, palindrome, util) and then three respective test suites.
 Lastly, this had barely any code already written.
+I was excited for the prospect of finishing so much code and building my coding confidence but is daunting to stare at.
 All of these pieces left choices open and without solid direction.
 There was many thoughts about what would be most efficient or what would make the most sense to start with.

 ### Leveraging your response to the previous question, how did you overcome the challenge?